-Fastest Cache employs a number of methods to cache your website.
-Mod Rewrite takes your dynamic WordPress and make it static.
-The cached files are deleted at appropriate intervals or based on events such as publishing a page or a post.
+Fastest Cache employs several methods to cache your website.
+Mod-Rewrite takes your dynamic WordPress and makes it static.
+Delete the files at appropriate intervals or on publishing a page or a post.

 Hyper Cache has only 4 tabs on the settings page of the plugin.
-Obviously has lesser configurability but that works in favor of anyone who’s looking for a plugin to do the job with little or no tinkering.
+Obviously has lesser configurability, but that works in favor of anyone looking for a plugin to do the job with little or no tinkering.

-With HyperCache you can cache at specified intervals of time, enable on the fly compression, clean caches when a new comment is made or a new post is published and enable browser caching.
+With HyperCache, you can cache at intervals of time, enable the fly compression, clean caches when a new comment is on, or a new post, and enable browser caching.

-Hyper Cache can be set so as not to cache specific pages or URLs and you can cache only the most recent of posts by blocking caching for posts older than a specified number of days.
+Hyper Cache can not cache specific pages or URLs, and you can cache only the most recent posts by blocking caching for posts older than a number of days.
 It provides support for CDN and mobile caching.

-I’ve looked at the tests conducted by different people with differing recommendations for caching plugin.
+I’ve looked at the tests conducted by different people with differing recommendations for the caching plugin.

-Those tests do provide a great deal of information, however they do not include WP Rocket which I feel would have certainly been just as good as the competition.
-This test is very comprehensive, we compared several caching solutions for WordPress.
-WP Rocket came out as the winner, with special mentions for WP Super Cache and W3 Total Cache.
+Those tests do provide a great deal of information.
+However, they do not include WP Rocket, which I feel would have certainly been just as good as the competition.
+This test is very comprehensive; we compared several caching solutions for WordPress.
+So, WP Rocket came out as the winner, with special mentions for WP Super Cache and W3 Total Cache.

-The fact is it is very difficult to figure out which among all the plugins is the best.
+The fact is it is challenging to figure out which among all the plugins is the best.
 In my opinion, WP Rocket certainly seems to have the edge.
-But rest of the pack aren’t too far behind at all.
+But the rest of the pack aren’t too far behind at all.

 If you’re selecting a caching plugin, then you should consider your requirements.
 Whether you’d need CDN support?
-Questions like this become pertinent to selection of the best plugin for your website.
-Because the differences in performance is largely imperceptible to average user.
+Questions like this become pertinent to the selection of the best plugin for your website.
+Because the differences in performance are largely imperceptible to the average user.

-Test Your Site With A Cache Plugin Fully Configured
+Test Your Site With A WordPress Cache Plugin Fully Configured

 You can use one of the following,

-But if you are insistent on running a cache plugin and benchmarking your website thoroughly, it would come in handy if you understood the benchmarking methods used on our post.
+But if you are insistent on running a cache plugin and benchmarking your website thoroughly, it would come in handy if you understood the benchmarking methods used in our post.
 You’ll see that performing a thorough check is rather tiresome.
-It is only worth it, if you’re website receives sufficient traffic.
+It is only worth it if you’re website receives sufficient traffic.
 Else one of the three aforementioned tools should be sufficient.

-Based on your level of comfort with caching plugins you can select any one of the 6 plugins presented in this post.
-Try each one of them (even the paid ones have refund periods) and arrive at what works for you.
+Based on your comfort level with caching plugins, you can select any one of the 6 plugins presented in this post.
+Try each of them (even the paid ones have refund periods) and arrive at what works for you.

-Be sure to use the same theme, plugins and same host for your tests.
-And also test a number of URLs (apart from just your website’s homepage) for some variability and to ensure that the test is fair.
+Be sure to use the same theme, plugins, and same host for your tests.
+And also, test several URLs (apart from just your website’s homepage) for some variability and ensure that the test is fair.

-Choose the plugin that you are comfortable with, spending an hour each day to constantly reconfigure your plugins simply isn’t worth it.
-The differences, when comparing these 6 plugins are marginal.
-But it can become a chasm depending on your ability to rightly configure the cache plugin in question.
+Choose the plugin that you are comfortable with.
+Spending an hour each day to reconfigure your plugins simply constantly isn’t worth it.
+In addition, the differences when comparing these 6 plugins are marginal.
+But it can become a chasm depending on your ability to configure the cache plugin in question rightly.

-Personally, if I read this article I’d look at the plugin screenshots check for the one that seems least daunting and try that one out first, provided it meets all my requirements.
+Personally, if I read this article, I’d look at the plugin screenshots, check for the one that seems least daunting, and try that one out first, provided it meets all my requirements.
 And then test your plugin.
-Compare it with similar websites that are known for their speed and popularity.
+Compare it with similar websites that are for their speed and popularity.

-If you have very good results with your first try, you can stop there unless you need to specifically tackle a problem, like say a burst in traffic.
-Then it gets a bit trickier, I’d suggest strongly that you read the benchmarking methods used on our tests before trying your own tests.
+If you have outstanding results with your first try, you can stop there unless you need to specifically tackle a problem, like, say, a burst in traffic.
+Then it gets a bit trickier.
+I’d strongly suggest that you read the benchmarking methods used on our tests before trying your own tests.

-If you were wondering, Colorlib uses W3TC in combination with Memcached for object and database caching and CDN management.
+If you were wondering, Colorlib uses W3TC combined with Memcached for object and database caching and CDN management.

-If I’ve missed out on a great plugin or if you have an awesome internal caching solution that your host provides, please do weigh in on the comments section.
-I look forward to reading them!
+If I’ve missed out on a great plugin or if you have an awesome internal caching solution that your host provides, please do weigh-in in the comments section.
+Moreover, I look forward to reading them!

-All Visualmodo WordPress themes are fully compatible with this plugins and while we develop using clear codes it will load much faster by default.
+All Visualmodo WordPress themes are fully compatible with these plugins, and while we develop using clear codes, it will load much faster by default.